francescmarti00/dmu-multimedia/md/PouchDB-lab.md

 ## Going Further

 This is simple example of saving and viewing documents.
 You could however go further in a number of ways.

-You could allow the user to search for a particular pizza by name or topping.
-Or delete a pizza, or edit an existing pizza.
+For example:

+1. In the form, in the input fileds, create drop-down lists so you do not have to type the name of the pizza, price and toppings.
+2. Add a button to remove pizzas from your list.
+3. Add a 'Checkout' button.
+This button should open a new page with the list of pizzas and total price.
+4. Add an button what allows you to edit an existing pizza.
-And of course, you could just make the whole thing look a lot better :)
+5. And of course, you could just make the whole thing look a lot better :)

 For more info, visit: <https://pouchdb.com/getting-started.html>